MicSier/NCS/README.md

 # TO DO
 1. mayor refactoring is in order.
 2. There is a bug were sometimes max gamma is returned smaller then it should be due to incorrect way of choosing bracket points for zbrent.
+3. Shwo some plots of the solutions here.